DPenner1/Primell/README.md

 # Premise

 Primell is a language that likes prime numbers.
 So much in fact, that it is the only thing Primell would like to allow.
-Unfortunately, this turned out to be too inconvenient, so Prime llhas relented in the following ways:
+Unfortunately, this turned out to be too inconvenient, so Primell has relented in the following ways:

  - Symbols are allowed in source code.
  - All numbers are permitted to be computed, though only primes may exist in source code.